María del Tránsito Cabanillas: Beatification

-The beatification process commenced in 1969 – under Pope Paul VI – in an informative process that concluded its business in 1974.
-The beginning of the informative process granted the late religious with the title of Servant of God as the first official stage in the process.
+The beatification process commenced in 1969 – under Pope Paul VI – in an informative process that concluded in 1974.
+The beginning of the informative process granted the late religious the title of Servant of God.
 The second process opened in Santiago de Chile in 1970 and closed not long after.
-Both processes were validated in Rome on 13 November 1987 which would allow for the Congregation for the Causes of Saints to begin their own investigation into the cause.
+Both processes were validated in Rome on 13 November 1987.
+On 28 June 1999 Maria was proclaimed as venerable as Pope John Paul II acknowledged her life of heroic virtue.
+The miracle needed for beatification was validated in Rome on 9 October 1998.
+The pope approved it in 2001 and beatified her in Saint Peter's Square on 14 April 2002.
+The postulator assigned to the cause is Giovangiuseppe Califano.